Innovations from Abroad Are Keeping Seniors Socially Connected

 Young people are helping to fuel the movement for innovation in this space.
 Teeniors, for example, connects teenagers and young adults in New Mexico with older adults who need affordable, one-on-one tech support at home.
 Some young people devise innovations to address the needs of older adults in their lives.
 GoGoGranparent, an on-demand transportation service for older adults who don’t have smart phones, was launched by a young man who wanted to ensure that his newly blind grandmother could continue getting around and maintain an active social life.
 And GrandPad’s father-and-son founders, Scott and Isaac Lien, also wanted to create something fun for Grandma Lien, their first user.
 “I had no idea of the positive impact it would have on her life,” said grandson Isaac.
 “Now we’re doing it for thousands of people.”

 It’s important to remember that older adults are us in the future.
 They need the same things everyone needs: normalcy, security, and social interaction.
 As we work to build a Culture of Health in the U.S., we have much to learn from innovative efforts, both here and abroad, that are ensuring healthy and meaningful lives across the lifespan.

 Learn more about the innovative ways in which other countries are improving quality of life for the elderly as highlighted in the Aging2.0 report: A Snapshot of Global Innovation in Aging and Senior Care.

-Susan Mende, BSN, MPH, a distinguished public health professional with more than 25 years of experience working with underserved populations in the United States, Asia and Australia, joined the Foundation in 2008.
+Susan Mende, a distinguished public health professional with more than 25 years of experience working with underserved populations in the United States, Asia and Australia, joined the Foundation in 2008.
+Read her full bio.